 - Does every member of my household need to be tested before coming to Maine?
 (Updated 9/11/20)

 Yes, with one exception.
 Testing for children under the age of 18 years is not required when travelling from a non-exempt state to Maine with adults who receive a recent negative COVID-19 test.
 This is because it is unlikely that children in households traveling for tourism are positive for COVID-19 if the adults are not.

 Children who are Maine residents traveling to non-exempt states or children who live in non-exempt states traveling to Maine for other circumstances, such as those travelling to and from a non-exempt state for medical or behavioral health visits, educational purposes, or custody or visitation with parents, are not exempt from the test or quarantine requirement, nor are any adults travelling with them.
 Testing is not recommended for children under the age of 12 months.

 - What types of COVID-19 tests may work?

 Please consult Maine CDC's guide on interpreting test results, which are available on its website (PDF).

-Visitors should have a sample taken for a COVID-19 "PCR" test no longer than 72 hours prior to arrival in Maine.
-The result must indicate the visitor is COVID-19 negative.
-Alternatively, the visitor may commit to quarantining upon arrival in Maine for 14 days.
+An individual arriving in Maine from a non-exempt state should have a sample taken for a COVID-19 "PCR" test no longer than 72 hours prior to arrival in Maine.
+If awaiting the test results upon arrival in Maine, the individual must quarantine until a result is available.
+The result must indicate the individual is COVID-19 negative.
+Alternatively, the individual may commit to quarantining upon arrival in Maine for 14 days.

-- Will Maine accept an “antibody” test as a COVID compliant test?
+- Will Maine accept an “antibody” test under this policy?

-Maine only accepts PCR-based tests to qualify as an exception to the 14-day quarantine rule, and does not accept antibody testing for this purpose at this time.
-A rapid ID NOW test may be used for the purpose of an alternative to quarantine.
+Maine accepts PCR-based and Abbott Rapid ID Now test results to qualify for an exception to the 14-day quarantine rule and does not accept antibody testing for this purpose at this time.

 - Can I quarantine at my hotel, campground, or at my rental during my visit to Maine instead of getting a test?